-Interaction.
+Interaction

 Three basic PINCH Glove gestures are used in the program, and the meaning of each gesture is kept consistent throughout.
 One gesture is used for grasping an object and moving it within the space.
 A second gesture selects menu items and is used for interactions that fall outside of the standard grasp and move mode.
 The third basic gesture is used to increment through the steps that must be taken to synthesize a mechanism.
-Each gesture requires the user to simply touch one finger to the thumb.
+Each gesture requires the user to simply touch one finger to the thumb, and users familiar with the program can interact as fluidly as they can using a mouse and standard window interface.

-To provide higher level functionality to Isis, a 3-D menu system was created.
+To provide higher level functionality to Isis, a 3-dimensional menu system was created.
 Menus are used for file manipulation and for choosing options that would be inconvenient to assign to a single gesture.
 The menus are virtual objects consisting of text items and a menu bar.
 The menus may be grasped by the user's virtual hand and repositioned in space.
 Pointing at a menu item and gesturing appropriately selects that item.
-The program's main menu is depicted in Fig. 3.
+The program's main menu is depicted in Figure 2.